 The pros of working in a Korean hagwon can be summarised as:

 - Recruitment is not seasonal and you can apply at any time

 - More flexibility over where you work

-- You can teach Elementary, Secondary or High School
+- Option to teach Elementary, Secondary, or High School students

-- Students already have a good grasp of the English language (not always)
+- Students generally have a basic understanding of English already

 - Shady Hagwons